jMavarez/Tana/README.md

 ## Development/Running

-Currently there's no excutables or installers for each platform so here's what you need to do:
+Currently there's no installers for each platform so here's what you need to do:

 - Install using ```yarn```.
-- Then run ```yarn install:ffmpeg``` (just the first time you clone the repo).
+- Then run ```yarn install:ffmpeg``` (just the first time you clone the repository).
 - Finally run ```yarn build:dev``` and in a separate terminal run ```yarn start```.

 __UPDATE__: Windows installer is coming soon!
 Other OSs will come eventually, still trying to make some time to work on this.